American History

 Despite its size, the building does not look bulky or sluggish.
 In my list of architectural successes in the US, the Cathedral of St. Paul ranks very high.

-Another beautiful building in the city is the Minnesota State Capitol that sits on the opposite side of the highway from the Cathedral of St. Paul.
-Built in 1905, its design is inspired by Saint Peter's Basilica in Rome.
+Another beautiful building in the city is the Minnesota State Capitol which sits on the opposite side of the highway from the Cathedral of St. Paul.
+Built-in 1905, its design is inspired by Saint Peter's Basilica in Rome.

-If not that noise, downtown Saint Paul would have been completely silent once all government workers have gone home after a working day.
+If not for that noise, downtown Saint Paul would have been completely silent once all government workers had gone home after a working day.

 The central part of Saint Paul is very compact and easily walkable.

-Whether it's accidental or done with a purpose, I really liked how different architectural styles used over the past 150 years blended together in a single ansemble.
+Whether it's accidental or done with a purpose, I really liked how different architectural styles used over the past 150 years blended together in a single ensemble.

-Fairy tail style brightly coloured red and green domes of the Landmark Center make the latter look like it's been build very recently.
+Fairy tail style brightly coloured red and green domes of the Landmark Center make the latter look like it's been built very recently.
 In fact, the building is almost 120 years old and would have been demolished in the 1970s had the group of Saint Paul's citizens not saved it.
-Now, Landmark Center is federally protected and houses a number of art organizations and galleries.
+Now, the Landmark Center is federally protected and houses many art organizations and galleries.

 Another cultural destination worth visiting is Fitzgerald Theater opened in 1910.
-Saint Paul is a birthplace of F. Scott Fitzgerald, an iconic American classical writer who works include "The Great Gatsby", "Tender is the Night" and unfinished "The Last Tycoon".
+Saint Paul is the birthplace of F. Scott Fitzgerald, an iconic American classical writer whose works include "The Great Gatsby", "Tender is the Night" and unfinished "The Last Tycoon".

 In 2014, a light rail called Metro Transit connected downtown Minneapolis with downtown Saint Paul, so you no longer need to depend on your car to visit both sides of the Twin Cities.

-It's interesting to see how many American cities built their transit systems in late 19th - beginning of 20th centuries, then almost abandoned them as the car ridership per capita grew significantly, and now are turning back to the idea of mass transit to fight traffic jams and cut pollution.
-Below is the remnants of the Selby Avenue streetcar line closed in 1953 and a picture of what it used to look like (a picture of Minnesota Historical Society).
+It's interesting to see how many American cities built their transit systems in the late 19th - beginning of the 20th centuries, then almost abandoned them as the car ridership per capita grew significantly, and now are turning back to the idea of mass transit to fight traffic jams and cut pollution.
+Below are the remnants of the Selby Avenue streetcar line that closed in 1953 and a picture of what it used to look like (a picture from the Minnesota Historical Society).

-Downtown Saint Paul hosts another fascinating place which looks like an eye sore at first glimpse.
-A combined power and heat plant actually uses urban wood waste such as tree trimmings, storm debris, scrap lumber and crop leftovers and as a fuel source.
+Downtown Saint Paul hosts another fascinating place which looks like an eyesore at first glimpse.
+A combined power and heat plant actually uses urban wood waste such as tree trimmings, storm debris, scrap lumber and crop leftovers as a fuel source.

 If you think that Saint Paul's attractions do not exist beyond its downtown, you would most certainly be wrong.
 Cathedral Hill with its mansions along Summit Avenue and adjacent streets is yet another place worth visiting.